-Hence the generic Universal Channel Types were born.
-These channel types are generic types that you can use to build your one-off content channels from.
-They have no attributes defined, so your channel will define all of the item attributes you need.
+Hence the generic Universal Channel Type was born.
+This channel type is a generic type that you can use to build your one-off content channels from.
+It has no attributes defined so your channel will define all of the item attributes you need.
 No wasted effort.
-The only difference between each type is what date fields are available, or if no dates will be used.